 My Memories of Esther

-A few of months ago, I did a quick Google search for Esther’s contact info, her facebook, or whatever way to get in touch.
-To my despair, her obituary appeared.
-She passed away December 10, 2019 from lost liver and kidney function.
-She was only 40.
-Too young.
-Too unfair.
-I was in a daze.
-The news weighing heavy on my heart.
-The loss of Esther and a chance to reconnect, forever gone.
+A few months ago, I conducted a quick Google search for Esther’s contact information, hoping to find her Facebook or some way to reconnect.
+To my dismay, I stumbled upon her obituary.
+Esther passed away on December 10, 2019, due to liver and kidney failure.
+She was only 40—a tragic loss, far too young and utterly unfair.
+I was left in a daze, the weight of this news heavy on my heart.
+The opportunity to reconnect with Esther was now forever lost.

-It was a blessing to have had a chance to know Esther and count her as a friend.
-On dignitymemorial.com, Bindi had written, “She was fun, fierce, and fabulous”; have no doubt, this succinctly describes Esther.
-Here I’d like to share some of my memories of Esther, the fun, the fierce, and the fabulous.
+I feel incredibly blessed to have known Esther and to have called her a friend.
+On dignitymemorial.com, a friend named Bindi beautifully captured her spirit, writing, “She was fun, fierce, and fabulous.”
+This succinctly encapsulates Esther’s essence.
+I’d like to take a moment to share some of my cherished memories of her—the fun, the fierce, and the fabulous.

 The Interview

-I placed a job classified ads in the Observer and the Green sheets back then – I think Esther found us in the Observer.
-Anyway, what matters is this amazing young lady called, wowed me over the phone interview, earning an in-person interview at Starbucks.
+I placed job ads in the Observer and the Green Sheets back then, and I believe Esther discovered us through the Observer.
+Regardless, what truly matters is that this remarkable young woman called in, impressing me with her phone interview and earning herself an invitation for an in-person meeting at Starbucks.

-At the time I had officed out of my apartment which coincidently was on Esters Road (a sign?).
-Having no office, Starbucks at 2501 West Airport Freeway in Irving was my interview place of choice.
-With a relaxing atmosphere and a comforting cup of coffee, it was the perfect place for job candidates to open up and share more about themselves.
+At the time, I was running the business out of my apartment, which coincidentally was located on Esther’s road—perhaps a sign?
+Lacking a formal office, I chose Starbucks at 2501 West Airport Freeway in Irving as my interview spot.
+With its relaxed atmosphere and comforting cups of coffee, it was the perfect place for job candidates to open up and share more about themselves.

 An Outstanding Candidate

-Esther walks in dressed to impress in a pretty yet professional white shirt, sits down, and the interview commences.
-Even though it’s been 17 years, I remember the interview; specifically, three things:
+Esther walked in, dressed to impress in a stylish yet professional white shirt, and took a seat as the interview began.
+Even though 17 years have passed, I vividly remember that day—especially three key moments:

-2. She complemented me on how professional I conducted the interview.
-Thank you though I can’t take credit.
-It was out of Gary Goranson’s playbook from his House Cleaning Biz 101 system.
-It was a tremendous loss to the world when this wonderful person passed away six years ago.
-Gary’s how-to guide on how to run a maid service helped countless of cleaning businesses like Dallas Maids in their early years with its field-tested system.
-I had to do a video referral for him.
+- A Compliment on Professionalism: During the interview, she complimented me on how professionally I conducted our discussion.
+I appreciated the praise, though I couldn’t take full credit for it.
+I had drawn on Gary Goranson’s playbook from his House Cleaning Biz 101 system.
+It was a tremendous loss to the world when Gary passed away six years ago.
+His how-to guide has helped countless cleaning businesses, including Dallas Maids, establish themselves in their early years with its field-tested strategies.
+I even recorded a video referral for him.

 Hired